MrDmitry/aidenhale.dev/README.md

 ## Return to monke

 I wanted to create a blog.
-I worked in webdev in the early 2010s and somehow skipped most of the rapid evolution that happened with react, django, hugo and all the others.
-Over the past few years I played around with different frameworks and tools (angularjs, react, vue, django, nextjs, hugo) and found most of them overwhelming, or an overkill for a personal blog or a hobby project.
-So I figured I could combine developing my personal website with learning some go and that's where we are.
+I worked in webdev in the early 2010s but somehow skipped most of the rapid evolution that happened with react, django, hugo and all the others.
+Over the past few years I played around with different frameworks and tools (angularjs, react, vue, django, nextjs, hugo) and found most of them either overwhelming, or an overkill for a personal blog or a hobby project.
+So I figured I could combine developing my personal website with learning some go.

 I already had a collection of Markdown documents with notes I drafted over the years, some in better condition than others, and I wanted to upload them to GitHub for sharing them with friends and colleagues.
 But I just could not stop